npmcomponent/jh3y-wheel/Readme.md

 			click: true
 		});

-Alternatively with a different DOM structure such as the following example:
+Alternatively with an already DOM structure such as the following example:

 	<div class="myWheel">
 		<div>A</div>